Pirates vs. Cardinals Player Props Betting Odds

-You can wager on player prop bet odds for Nolan Arenado, Bryan Reynolds and other players on the St. Louis Cardinals and Pittsburgh Pirates prior to their matchup at 7:05 PM ET on Monday at PNC Park.
+Nolan Arenado and Bryan Reynolds are among the players with prop bets available when the St. Louis Cardinals and the Pittsburgh Pirates play at PNC Park on Tuesday (at 7:05 PM ET).

 Bet on this matchup or its props with BetMGM!